-Once you have chosen a specific car, for a small fee ($36.95) you can perform a search on carhistory.com.au to learn about the car’s history (including service history).
-All you have to know is the state where the car is kept and its registration number.
-If it has been serviced regularly it is less likely to suffer mechanical problems in future.
+Once you have chosen a specific car, for a small fee (36.95) you can do a search on carhistory.com.au to learn about the car’s history, including service history.
+You need to know the state where the car is kept and its registration number.
+If it has been serviced regularly, it is less likely to suffer mechanical problems in future.
 This website also offers a price comparison report to allow you to check if the car is being sold for the right amount.

 Private seller, dealer, or auction?

 By purchasing from a private seller you may get a better deal.
-However, you will have less legal protection buying via private sale.
-If this is your chosen route, a mechanical inspection of the car before you buy it is important.
+However, you will have less legal protection.
+If this is your chosen route, a mechanical inspection of the car before you buy is important.
 If you check the Personal Property Securities Register (PPSR) website, you can also find out:

-whether it is on the written-off vehicle register, and
+- whether it is on the written-off vehicle register

-if it has any outstanding finance on it (for which you may become liable if you buy it without checking).
+- if there is outstanding finance on it (for which you may become liable).

 View the car in daylight and ideally on a dry day.
-Check underneath the bonnet to see if there is an oil leak, and the body for any rust.
-It is a good idea to take the car for a test drive – that way you can find out about any immediate faults.
+Check underneath the bonnet to see if there is an oil leak, and check the body for rust.
+Take the car for a test drive – that way you can find out about any immediate faults.

 Don’t forget registration, transfer costs and stamp duty

 There is a nominal fee, which varies from state to state, for transferring the registration of a car from one owner to another.
 The amount of stamp duty, which is paid to the government when a car is bought, also varies from state to state.